mauricechevez/GoodBoox/README.md

     * I already have the categories in the database.
 Displaying them in a meaninful way is what I need to do.
 5. Associating a book review with multiple categories
     * A book can belong to many categories/genres.
 For simplicities sake, I left it at 1 category for now.
+6. Add a profile picture for each user
+    * I'd like to use Cloudinary to enable this functionality in the future.
+7. Search Functionality
+    * Be able to search by criteria like Author, Category, User Name, etc
+8. Differentiating account types, such as reviewer vs admin
+    * This would help prevent just allowing anyone to edit and delete any review.
+9. Deleting comments easily by adding a button next to the comment
+    * I have a dbTest function that does this currently.

 # Credits
 ## Helpful Links